steedos/steedos-docs/docs/developer/package/metadata/README.md

 ## Introduction

 When developing on the Steedos platform, understanding the role of metadata is crucial.
-Similar to Salesforce, Steedos operates with metadata at its core, facilitating the model of "low-code" and ensuring system adaptability and scalability.
+Steedos operates with metadata at its core, facilitating the model of "low-code" and ensuring system adaptability and scalability.
 This guide will introduce Steedos DX metadata, its importance, and how developers can effectively engage with it.

 ## Understanding Metadata in Steedos